thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/salvation-and-redemption.md

 ## The Cost of Redemption

 Redemption means "to buy back" or "to pay the ransom for freedom".
-Humanity was enslaved to sin, cursed by the law, and cut off from God’s presence.
+Humanity was enslaved to sin, cursed by the law, and cut off from God's presence.
 But Jesus, the spotless Lamb, gave Himself to redeem us.
 [Ephesians 1:7](https://www.biblegateway.com/passage/?search=Ephesians%201%3A7&version=NKJV) says
 *"In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace"*